Ahpra English Language Requirements for IMG Doctors

 Non-test (education) pathways

 You may not need to sit a test at all.
 If your education was taught and assessed solely in English in a recognised country, you can meet the standard through an education pathway.
-This is where the two standards differ.
+The medical (Common ELS) standard sets out four pathways, three of which are non-test:

 - Combined-education pathway: at least 2 years of secondary education taught and assessed solely in English in a recognised country, plus your profession qualification(s) taught and assessed solely in English in a recognised country.